rpt26-fec-sojourner/jrudio-description-service/README.md

     > APP_PORT=7879 npm run start

+## Notes:

+- By default the app listens to port `7878`, but you can change it via environment variable `APP_PORT`

+- By default the app tries to connect to MongoDB on `http://localhost:27017` but you can change the port if need be via environment variables as well

+  - `MONGO_HOST`
+  - `MONGO_PORT`

-## Requirements
+## Notes

-- Node 6.13.0 or higher
+- notes 6.13.0 or higher
 - MongoDB